EDvestinU private student loans review

 EDvestinU doesn’t charge any fees associated with applying or repaying your loan early.
 In fact, the only fee you might have to pay is a late fee of 5% of the payment owed — and that’s after a 15-day grace period.
 That means that the main cost you need to worry about is the interest rate.

 EDvestinU offers two different types of interest rates: fixed and variable.
 Fixed rates stay the same over the life of your loan, but start slightly higher than variable rates.
 EDvestinU’s variable rates range from 2.043% to 6.780% with the autopay discount.
 Variable rates may change while you’re repaying your loan.

 Variable rates are actually made up of two smaller rates: a benchmark and a margin.
 The margin is a fixed rate that EDvestinU gives you based on you or your cosigner’s creditworthiness.
 This gets added to the benchmark rate, which a third party controls and changes regularly to reflect trends in the lending market.
 EDvestinU uses the one-month LIBOR rate as the benchmark rate.

 Does EDvestinU offer any discounts?

 EDvestinU offers a 0.5% rate discount for borrowers who sign up for automatic payments taken from a checking or savings account.
-It also offers a 1% rate discount to borrowers who apply with a qualified cosigner and start making repayments right away.
+It also offers a 1% rate discount to borrowers who start making repayments right away.

 What are my repayment options?